 There is a strong independence element in the Board.
 The Board and the NC have ascertained that for the period under review, nine out of its ten Directors are independent.
-For transparency, the NC has set out its determination of the independence of Mr Andrew Lim and Ms Janet Ang.
+For transparency, the NC has set out its determination of the independence of Dr Lee Boon Yang, Mr Andrew Lim and Ms Janet Ang.

-The NC (save for Mr Andrew Lim who abstained from deliberation in this matter) noted that Mr Andrew Lim is a partner of Allen & Gledhill LLP, which is one of the law firms providing legal services to the Group in FY2019.
-Mr Lim had declared to the NC that he did not have a 5% or more stake in Allen & Gledhill LLP, that he did not involve himself in the selection and appointment of legal advisers for the Group, and that he supported the selection of legal advisers based on assessment of quality, and for their remuneration to be based on market rate.
-The NC also took into account Mr Lim’s actual performance and valuable contributions on the Board and Board Committees and the outcome of the recent assessment of individual Directors’ performance.
-It agreed that Mr Lim has at all times discharged his duties with professionalism and objectivity, and exercised strong independent judgment in the best interests of the Company, and should therefore continue to be deemed an independent Director.
+The NC (save for Mr Andrew Lim who abstained from deliberation in this matter) noted that Mr Andrew Lim is a partner of Allen & Gledhill LLP, which is one of the law firms providing legal services to the Group in FY2020.
+Mr Andrew Lim had declared to the NC that he was a partner with a less than 3% share in Allen & Gledhill LLP, that he was not involved in the selection and appointment of legal advisers for the Group.
+The NC also took into account Mr Andrew Lim’s actual performance and valuable contributions on the Board and Board Committees and the outcome of the recent assessment of individual Directors’ performance.
+It agreed that Mr Andrew Lim had at all times discharged his duties with professionalism and objectivity, and exercised strong independent judgment in the best interests of the Company, and should therefore continue to be deemed an independent Director.

 The NC noted that Ms Janet Ang was, until her retirement from IBM from 1 March 2019, the Vice-President, IBM Asia Pacific, which has business dealings with the Group.
-Ms Ang had declared to the NC that she did not have a 5% or more stake in IBM and as an employee of IBM, did not participate in the negotiation of contracts or business dealings between SPH and IBM, which had transactions with the Group in FY2019.
+Ms Ang had declared to the NC that as an employee of IBM, she did not participate in the negotiation of contracts or business dealings between SPH and IBM, which had transactions with the Group in FY2020.
 The NC also took into account Ms Ang’s actual performance and valuable contributions on the Board and Board Committees, and the outcome of the recent assessment of individual Directors’ performance.
 It agreed that Ms Ang has at all times discharged her duties with professionalism and objectivity, and exercised strong independent judgment in the best interests of the Company, and should therefore continue to be deemed an independent Director.

-For the above reasons, the NC has determined Mr Lim and Ms Ang to be independent Directors.
+For the above reasons, the NC has determined Dr Lee, Mr Andrew Lim and Ms Ang to be independent Directors.

 The Chairman and CEO of the Company are separate persons.
 The Chairman is a non-executive and independent Director and also chairs the EC and the RC.
 He sets the agenda for Board meetings, ensures that adequate time is available for discussion of all agenda items, in particular, strategic issues, and that complete, adequate and timely information is made available to the Board.
 He encourages constructive relations within the Board and between the Board and Management, facilitates the effective contribution of non-executive Directors, and ensures effective communications with shareholders.
 He takes a lead role in promoting high standards of corporate governance, with the full support of the Directors, the Company Secretary and Management.